Text & Style Guide – SESSION

 • Avoid using “we” or “I”

-Information: EFA follows British English.
+Disclaimer: EFA follows British English.
 Session texts will be reviewed and edited by EFA after submission.